 They began a partnership operating as Kingston 4 Paws Academy to try and fill this gap.
 Applications for dogs started being received in the spring of 2014 and the first puppies were acquired in February of 2014.

 It was soon obvious that the local community shared their vision.
 Interest and awareness grew very quickly.
 Encouraged by the response, the partnership was converted into its current not-for-profit corporate status in early November and granted its charitable status on January 1, 2015.
 By the end of first year of operations there were 10 puppies in training with foster families and 7 approved wait list recipients.
 Our first trained dogs were placed in the early summer of 2015.

-In addition to her training role Elizabeth is the organization’s principal liaison with the breeders who provide our dogs and our other significant product and service donors.
+In addition to her training role, Elizabeth is the organization’s principal liaison with the breeders who provide our dogs and our other significant product and service donors.

 Heather’s own furry companions include 2 black labs, 2 cats and a horse.

 For many years Elizabeth was a very active independent real estate broker in the Golden Horseshoe region of Ontario, specializing in commercial properties and still maintains her broker’s license.
 She shares her home north of Kingston with her husband and their three black Labs.
-Also see her information in the Staff section above.

 With more than 10 years of experience helping small businesses succeed, Max joins the board to help harness technology to advance the organization.
 His love of dogs doesn’t hurt either!